StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/waitingfordata.md

-### The StackState ServiceNow StackPack is waiting for data
+### The Rancher Observability ServiceNow StackPack is waiting for data

-To begin collecting data from ServiceNow, add the following configuration to StackState Agent V2:
+To begin collecting data from ServiceNow, add the following configuration to Rancher Observability Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url** - the REST API url, uses HTTPS protocol for communication.